-Percentage of Students Marginal or

-2012-13 2013-14 2014-15 2015-16

-ETS Proficiency Profile 0% 82% 63% 64%

-Level 2 Critical Thinking 0% 0270 05% 04%
+Percentage of Students Marginal or Proficient 2012-13 2013-14 2014-15 2015-16 2016- ETS Proficiency Profile Level 2 Critical Thinking N/A 81.8% 62.5% 63.0% 66.7%

-This year's graduating senior cohort missed the 70% target benchmark by 1%.
-While this percentage is small, it is also merely a 1% increase in comparison to last year's senior cohort, which missed the target by 7%.
+This year's graduating senior cohort missed the 70% target benchmark by just 3%, which represents a 4% increase in comparison to last year's senior cohort, which missed the target by 7%.
 The largest percentage decrease (19%) occurred between 2013-14 to 2014-15.
 In the future, it could be useful to see whether this is an actual pattern of decline - or whether these near-misses will plateau - for the critical thinking competency measured near graduation.

-As our department rebuilds its assessment infrastructure and culture of evidence, it would be useful to pay attention to whether this overall downward trend continues, including what potential factors may've contributed to the percentage decrease between 2013-14 and 2014-15.
+As our department rebuilds its assessment infrastructure and culture of evidence, it would be useful to pay attention to whether this shortfall below targeted goals continues, including what potential factors may've contributed to the percentage decrease between 2013-14 and 2014-15.
 Additionally, with the availability of further longitudinal analysis, our department will be more readily prepared to identify areas needing improvement, then design and implement appropriate curricular or other changes as necessary.

-If such is the case, a decline may be partly attributable to a high turnover of full-time faculty in the last two years, in distinct contrast to a relatively low turnover rate in the prior decade.
+If such is the case, a decline may be partly attributable to a high turnover of full-time faculty in the last three years, in distinct contrast to a relatively low turnover rate in the prior decade.
 The resulting stop gap measure was to rely on less experienced adjunct instructors while the department searched for several full-time replacements.

 The department recently hired two quality full-time professors at the doctorate level for this year, plus two new instructors who are in the part-time or super-adjunct level (teaching close to a full time load).
 These hires contribute more experience, enthusiasm, and commitment to the department.
-Additionally, the visiting professor (also holding a doctorate), who replaced two other full-timers, was upgraded to full-time status.
+Additionally, the visiting professor (also holding a doctorate), who replaced two other full-timers, was upgraded to full-time status last year.

-In 2016-2017, the department will also devote much time planning a possible redesign of the course offerings and majors, and may integrate rich critical-thinking signature assignments such as debating across the curriculum.
+In 2017-2018, the department will also devote much time planning a possible redesign of the course offerings and majors, and may integrate rich critical-thinking signature assignments such as debating across the curriculum.
 The signature assignments are designed to improve critical thinking skills in select courses.